 Week 7: Study week

 Week 8: Synchronous online tutorial to present student’s research proposals

 The University of Oxford Department for Continuing Education offers Credit Accumulation and Transfer Scheme (CATS) points for this course.
-Participants contributing to all the forums and successfully completing the assessment (see below) will obtain 20 CATS-equivalent points (FHEQ level 7) which may count towards a Master’s level qualification.
+Participants contributing to all the forums and successfully completing the assessments (see below) will obtain 20 CATS-equivalent points (FHEQ level 7) which may count towards a Master’s level qualification.
 For more information on CATS points, please click here.

 Early-bird rate (applications must be received by 2nd April): £750.00

 Student rate (for students outside University of Oxford): £450.00